 A visit to the Tillamook Air Museum is like taking a step back in time – almost literally.
-Housed inside one of the nation’s last remaining World War II blimp hangars, this world renowned museum features rare wartime and aviation artifacts and meticulously restored vintage aircraft, many of which are still airworthy!
+Housed inside one of the nation’s last remaining World War II blimp hangars, this world-renowned museum features rare wartime and aviation artifacts and meticulously restored vintage aircraft, and unique, walk-through interactive exhibits.

-Not only do the planes, photographs, medals and trinkets that surround you tell their stories, but the hangar itself that houses it all also has a story to tell.
-Built in 1943 by the US Navy for Naval Air Station Tillamook, the hangar, known as Hangar B, is 1,072 feet long and 296 feet wide, covering over six acres.
+Not only do the museum’s aircraft, photographs, artifacts and world-class exhibits that surround you tell their stories, but the hangar that houses it all has a story of its own to tell.
+Built in 1943 by the U.S. Navy for Naval Air Station Tillamook, Hangar B is 1,072 feet long and 296 feet wide, covering more than seven acres of land.
 It stands 192 feet tall and was one of two hangars built on the site (Hangar A burned down in 1992).
-It is one of the largest wooden structures in the world that is still standing today.
+It is one of the world’s last remaining wooden WWII blimp structures and sight to behold.

-The Tillamook Air Museum is open daily from 10 a.m. to 5 p.m and the Café is open from 11 a.m. to 3 p.m.
+The Tillamook Air Museum is open daily from 10 a.m. to 4 p.m.